 Reno, NV 89523.

-All donations go to support fruit collection and distribution efforts, fees for our website and forms.
+All donations go to support fruit collection through the purchase of extension pole pickers and fees for our website and request forms.
+Pickers are using their own money and resources to pick and the fruit is our compensation.

 There are no paid positions at the project and our picking is always free.